 Guest Blog Post with Recovery Tips for Golfers from Matt Palazzolo- a Golf Digest Top 50 Golf Performance & Movement Coach

 Golf is a very dynamic sport.
 The complexity of the golf swing can place a tremendous toll on the body.
 Golfers tend to focus on two major aspects of their game when it comes to physical performance: distance and longevity.
 Exercise & recovery are paramount to golf and facilitating the effectiveness of both distance and longevity.

 In this article we will focus on longevity.
 When it comes to sustainability, it’s important we look at how to best engage in recovery protocols from a weekend of golf.

-Here are three tips that golfers of all levels can utilize to promote recovery:
+Here are three recovery tips for golfers of all levels to start utilizing today:

 #1: Mobility Work

 Watch any Tour event on TV and you will see several different types of swings.
 When you work with a golf coach they’ll often compare your swing to that of a professional, possibly suggesting you feel “laid off” at the top or “less rounded” at impact.
 Not surprisingly, the best typically do it the most efficient way because they do it for a living.
 They have thousands of hours behind it.
 Most amateur golfers don’t have that luxury so we need to work on improving mobility to increase the swing efficiency.